Cantor meets Scott: Semantic Foundations for Probabilistic Networks

 \paragraph*{Future Work.} The results of this paper are general enough to accommodate arbitrary extensions of \probnetkat with continuous Markov kernels or continuous operators on such kernels.
 An obvious next step is therefore to investigate extension of the language that would enable richer network models.
 Previous work on deterministic NetKAT included a decision procedure and a sound and complete axiomatization.
 In the presence of probabilities we expect a decision procedure will be hard to devise, as witnessed by several undecidability results on probabilistic automata.
 We intend to explore decision procedures for restricted fragments of the language.
 Another interesting direction is to compile ProbNetKAT programs into suitable automata that can then be analyzed by a probabilistic model checker such as PRISM~\cite{KwiatkowskaNP11}.
 A sound and complete axiomatization remains subject of further investigation, we can draw inspiration from recent work \cite{KMP13a,MardarePP16}.
 Another opportunity is to investigate a weighted version of NetKAT, where instead of probabilities we consider weights from an arbitrary semiring, opening up several other applications---e.g. in cost analysis.
 Finally, we would like to explore efficient implementation techniques including compilation, as well as approaches based on sampling, following several other probabilistic languages~\cite{park08,Gordon11}.

 \acks

 The authors wish to thank Arthur Azevedo de Amorim, David Kahn, Anirudh Sivaraman, Hongseok Yang, the Cornell PLDG, and the Barbados Crew for insightful discussions and helpful comments.
-Our work is supported by the National Security Agency; the National Science Foundation under grants CNS-1111698, CNS-1413972, CCF-1422046, CCF-1253165, and CCF-1535952; the Office of Naval Research under grant N00014-15-1-2177; the Dutch Research Foundation (NWO) under project numbers 639.021.334 and 612.001.113; and gifts from Cisco, Facebook, Google, and Fujitsu.
+Our work is supported by the National Security Agency; the National Science Foundation under grants CNS-1111698, CNS-1413972, CCF-1422046, CCF-1253165, and CCF-1535952; the Office of Naval Research under grant N00014-15-1-2177; the European Research Council under starting grant ProFoundNet (679127); a Leverhulme Prize (PLP-2016-129); and gifts from Cisco, Facebook, Google, and Fujitsu.

 \iffull